johnvuko/jt-rails-toolbox/README.md

 ### Sidekiq

 - configured for `ActiveJob`
-- configured to send notification error with Exception Notification or Airbrake
+- configured to send notification error with Exception Notification
 - redis url is by default `redis://localhost:6379/0` and the namespace is `#{name of your application}` for production and `#{name of your application}-{environment}` for others.

 #### Warning